FastConnect: With an Oracle Partner

 Before you start, walk through the planning in Before Getting Started: Learn and Plan.
 Also see FastConnect Redundancy Best Practices and Hardware and Routing Requirements.

-You may also need to review information on how to use FastConnect if you do not own a Public ASN or Public IP Address.
+You might also need to review information on how to use FastConnect if you do not own a Public ASN or Public IP Address.

 The following diagram shows the overall process of setting up FastConnect with an Oracle partner.
-The tasks described below are represented in the diagram.
+The tasks that follow are represented in the diagram.

-Also see the sequence diagram in To get the status of your virtual circuit.
+Also see the sequence diagram in To get the status of a virtual circuit.

 If you haven't already, start the process of ordering the connection from the Oracle partner, setting it up, and then testing it with the partner.
 It can take some time, depending on the partner.